ranahamdy1/programming_notes/README.md

 - **Description:** General notes and additional topics such as Dependency Injection.
 - **Notes Location:** `general_notes.md`

-**Note:**  This section is always in progress, Stay tuned for updates as we work on adding detailed explanations and code examples.
+**Note:**  This section is always in progress⚡, Stay tuned for updates as we work on adding detailed explanations and code examples.

 ## Getting Started
 1. Clone the repository.